galderz/fibula-show/2406-team/README.md

 3 branches, 8 instructions per operation.

-More branching and more instructions is the reason why SubstrateVM performs worse than HotSpot , but what are these additional branches and instructions?
+More branching and more instructions is the reason why SubstrateVM performs worse than HotSpot, but what are these additional branches and instructions?

 `perfasm` is an additional JMH profiler than help uncover this mistery:

 From the `jmh` folder: